slanatech/swagger-stats/README.md

 ### Built-In API Telemetry

-> **swagger-stats** provides built-in Telemetry UI, so you may enable **swagger-stats** in your app, and start monitoring immediately, with no infrastructure requirements
+> **swagger-stats** provides built-in Telemetry UI, so you may enable **swagger-stats** in your app, and start monitoring immediately, with no infrastructure requirements.
 > Navigate to `http://<your app host:port>/swagger-stats/ui`